hpe-storage/scod/docs/learn/persistent_storage/index.md

 ## Lab 3: Install the HPE CSI Driver for Kubernetes

 To get started with the deployment, the HPE CSI Driver is deployed using industry standard means, either a Helm chart or an Operator.
-For this tutorial, we will be using Helm to the deploy the HPE CSI driver.
+For this tutorial, we will be using Helm to the deploy the HPE CSI driver for Kubernetes.

 The official Helm chart for the HPE CSI Driver for Kubernetes is hosted on [Artifact Hub](https://artifacthub.io/packages/helm/hpe-storage/hpe-csi-driver).
 There, you will find the configuration and installation instructions for the chart.